meeyoungPH/food-insecurity-machine-learning/README.md

 						** NEURONETWORKING **

 For the neural network model, we first pared the raw data down from an initial 147 columns into 17 trainable features and preprocessed it to remove null values.
+We chose Tensorflow as our neural network platform due to its flexibility, wide range of deep learning applications, and because our data isn't deeply complex.
+The model chosen was tf.keras.Sequential, as it arranges the layers in a linear, top-to-bottom approach.
+We used two hidden layers with 8 and 16 neurons respectively, with 30 dimensions, and trained this model in 80 epochs.
+We achieved an accuracy of 85% with a loss of 32%, meaning our model is relatively accurate predictions while also being correct in its predictions for approximately 85% of the samples in the dataset.

 Analysis: